 Return receipts may be helpful in select and rare business communications.
 For example, one individual wants to confirm that the recipient has received a vital communication.

 When Return Receipts become annoying…

 As we know, there is no expectation of privacy in the work environment.
-If a supervisor wants to confirm you have received a specific email (of course not every email), acknowledge your receipt and go about your business.
-If you feel there are other reasons behind these requests, contact them to have a sit-down to discuss your concerns.
+If a supervisor wants to confirm you have received a specific email (of course, not every email), acknowledge your receipt and go about your business.
+If you feel there are other reasons behind these requests, contact them for a sit-down to discuss your concerns.

 Do you communicate with someone who has this feature for every email?
 Send them a friendly email with a “Did you know…..” the best approach is to inform them that this is not a feature to be used for every casual email.

 Know that Most RRs will be Ignored.

-The recipient has the right to determine when/if they want to read an email and reply to it.
+As a recipient, one can determine when/if they want to read and reply to an email.
 Therefore, RRs should be reserved for those instances where it is critical to know the email was received/opened.
-And even then, the recipient is under no obligation to accept your request.
+And even then, the recipient is not obligated to accept your request.